 Where: Chicago Cultural Center, 78 E. Washington St., 312-744-6630, Preston Bradley Hall, 3rd Floor South.
 Take the elevators at the Washington Street entrance.
-10:30AM and 12PM.

 About the Chicago Cultural Center